- Well-controlled ride

 Touring models receive their own sporty suspension tune, a different front fascia, gray-painted 18-inch wheels, and LED headlights with LED daytime running lights.

-Limited models get perforated leather upholstery, heated-and-ventilated front seats, heated rear seats, three-zone automatic climate control, a rear sunshade, HID headlamps, and LED daytime running lights.
-With the Avalon Limited model, you're essentially getting a Lexus-caliber set of features—and for the most part, Lexus ambiance—all at a price that's a few grand less than the Avalon's Lexus ES cousin would be with some of the same items.
+On the Avalon Limited, Toyota adds heated-and-ventilated front seats, perforated leather front seats, heated rear seats, three-zone automatic climate control, HID headlamps, a rear sunshade, and LED daytime running lights.
+The Avalon Limited essentially has a Lexus-caliber set of features—and for the most part, Lexus ambiance—all at a price that's a few grand less than the Avalon's Lexus ES cousin would be with some of the same items.

 All hybrid models sport three different modes for driving: Eco, Sport, and EV for covering very short distances on electric power alone.
 The V-6 has a similar system—of course it sheds the EV mode.
 With either powertrain, the Eco Mode yields a smoother throttle and more conservative HVAC system.
 Toyota notes that the Eco mode isn't figured into EPA ratings, so those who use it might be able to top those numbers in some conditions.